AdaLTM: Adaptive Layer-wise Task Vector Merging for Categorical Speech Emotion Recognition with ASR Knowledge Integration: Experimental Setup

 \subsection{Implementation Details and Metrics}

 To prevent catastrophic forgetting, the pre-trained backbone ($W_{base}$) and task vectors ($\Delta W$) are frozen during all downstream experiments.
 Training is restricted to the layer-wise merging coefficients $\lambda$ (initialized to 0.5), the weighted sum weights $\alpha_l$, and the emotion prediction head.
+Each task vector introduces only 25 additional learnable parameters: 24 layer-wise $\lambda$ coefficients for the transformer layers and 1 coefficient for the audio front-end block.
 These parameters are optimized using the AdamW optimizer \cite{loshchilov2018decoupled} with a learning rate of $1.0 \times 10^{-4}$ and a batch size of 32.
 To address class imbalance in the MSP-Podcast dataset, we employ a class-balanced soft cross-entropy loss~\cite{Cui_2019_CVPR, chou23_interspeech}.
 For each experiment, the model checkpoint with the lowest validation loss from 100 training epochs is selected for evaluation.
 Performance is primarily evaluated using Unweighted Average Recall (UAR), supplemented by Precision and Macro-F1 (MaF1) for a comprehensive analysis.
 All experiments were conducted using the PyTorch framework \cite{NEURIPS2019_bdbca288} on two NVIDIA V100 GPU (64GB).